Irish insurers in focus as UK cracks down on dual pricing

 A move by the UK Financial Conduct Authority (FCA) on Tuesday to propose a ban on insurers charging repeat car and home insurance customers more than new clients will increase the pressure on the Central Bank of Ireland to take a similar stance, according to analysts.

-The Central Bank will look closely at the FCA’s final report as it continues to work on its own review of the practice of dual, or differential, pricing in the Irish insurance market, sources said.
-The most common form is where insurers offer new customers better rates than those renewing their policies, who may end up paying a “loyalty premium” that penalises them for not shopping around.
+The Central Bank “will give due consideration” to the FCA’s final report as it continues to work on its own review of the practice of dual, or differential, pricing in the Irish insurance market, a spokesman for the organisation said.

+The most common form of differential pricing is where insurers offer new customers better rates than those renewing their policies, who may end up paying a “loyalty premium” that penalises them for not shopping around.

 The Irish regulator, which has been looking into dual pricing in the Irish market since last November, said earlier this month that it is being practiced more widely than coverage providers have admitted.